Nannaquin/ttpstage2/README.md

 # ttpstage2
-A full stack web app designed to be a stock trading platform
+A full stack web app designed to be a stock trading platform.
+Uses the MERN Stack (MongoDB, Express.js, React.js, Node.js).

 Note: npm install will have to be run both in the root folder and the client folder.